odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 In PHP, this is simplified as there are only [arrays](http://php.net/manual/en/book.array.php).

 An array is a collection of elements, each element has a value and an **index** (or **key**) through which it is accessed in the array.
 This means that **keys must by unique**.
-Because PHP is dynamically typed language, each value and key can be of different type.
+Because PHP is a dynamically typed language, each value and key can be of a different type.
 There are two types of arrays in PHP:

 - **ordinal** (indexes are e.g. integers)
 - non-ordinal -- **associative** (indexes are e.g. strings)

-Ordinal array has *only* indexes of [ordinal type](https://en.wikipedia.org/wiki/Ordinal_data_type) -- a type which has a clear sequence of values (e.g integer). `for` loop can be used only with ordinal arrays.
-Other types of loops (`foreach`, `while`, `do-while`) can be used with both types of array.
+An ordinal array has *only* indexes of an [ordinal type](https://en.wikipedia.org/wiki/Ordinal_data_type) -- a type which has a clear sequence of values (e.g integer). `for` loop can be used only with ordinal arrays.
+Other types of loops (`foreach`, `while`, `do-while`) can be used with both types of arrays.
-`foreach` loops is especially useful for non-ordinal arrays.
+`foreach` loop is especially useful for non-ordinal arrays.
 There is no other difference in working with ordinal and associative arrays.

 ## Creating an Array
-There are multiple options how to create an array, the following example show them along with the `print_r` function which prints out contents of an array (you cannot use normal `echo` with arrays).
+There are multiple options how to create an array, the following example shows them along with the `print_r` function which prints out contents of an array (you cannot use normal `echo` with arrays).

 ### Create an Array With Implicit Indexes